hashicorp/nomad/website/source/docs/agent/index.html.md

 An agent can be stopped in two ways: gracefully or forcefully.
 By default, any signal to an agent (interrupt, terminate, kill) will cause the agent to forcefully stop.
-Gracefully termination can be configured by either setting `leave_on_interrupt` or `leave_on_terminate` to respond to the respective signals.
+Graceful termination can be configured by either setting `leave_on_interrupt` or `leave_on_terminate` to respond to the respective signals.